Tacilevu Village receives donated goods

-We talk and discover his colleague and him wish to go the village next to the one we wish to go to.
-So we form a team and rent a car that is worth three times the amount of money we had separately budgeted for (also the only vehicle left) but haggle a deal due to the rental company’s stuff up.
+We talk and discover his colleague and he wishes to go to the village next to the one we wish to go to.
+So we form a team and rent a car that is worth three times the amount of money we had separately budgeted for (also the only vehicle left) but haggles a deal due to the rental company’s stuff up.

-Next morning I am collected and we load up and “hit the road”.
+Next morning I am collected along with a car full of our “Random Acts Of Kindness” items, and we load up and “hit the road”.